 While sick call would appear to be more straightforward than reception, it too is plagued by inconsistent local processes involving too many forms, handoffs, and opportunities for error.
 Nurses and physicians often make decisions about patients without access to critical information and past assessments and depend upon a downstream paper referral system for tests and follow-up, a system that is inefficient and treacherous.
 Nursing protocols have lacked appropriate review, revision, oversight and support.
 Harmful delays and disruptions in care often involve errors in the sick call and follow-up process.
 The lack of any effective electronic scheduling and tracking system makes it easy to "lose" patients and makes it difficult to measure compliance with access-to-care standards.
+These system problems make it virtually impossible to provide periodic, planned care to our patients.

 Action 1.2.1.
-By January 2009, review sick call processes, forms, and staffing models, redesign them as needed, and disseminate via a quality improvement initiative involving at least half of CDCR prisons.
+By July 2010, complete the redesign of sick call processes, forms, and staffing models, and implement the new system in all institutions

 Objective 1.3.
-Improve Emergency Response to Reduce Unnecessary Morbidity and Mortality
+Improve Emergency Response to Reduce Avoidable Morbidity and Mortality